 - Surgical Setting –top surgery is performed on an outpatient basis.
-You go home the day of surgery and do not stay overnight.
-Regional out of state patients have to stay locally for 24-48 hours and be seen prior to returning home.
+You go home on the day of surgery and do not stay overnight.
+Regional out-of-state patients have to stay locally for 24-48 hours and be seen before returning home.
 More distant patients should expect to stay in Boston for 7-10 days

 - Anesthesia – general anesthesia is used

 - Post Surgery – a compression vest (similar to spandex) must be worn for 1 week at all times, 24/7.
 The vest is removed after 1 week to check the incisions.
 Many patients have drains which are usually removed in one week.
 If healing is progressing normally the vest is worn for 2-6 more weeks.
 During this time, (after one week), patients are allowed to remove the vest briefly each day to shower.
 No sports or vigorous activity are allowed for 6 weeks following surgery.

 - Discomfort is mild and recovery is rapid

 - All patients are counseled that the final result is judged one year after surgery

 The price of gender confirming surgery varies, as treatments are highly customized.
 The total surgery time, anesthesia and facility fees, and the surgical techniques employed will impact the overall cost.